Shopify/krane/README.md

 # krane [![Build status](https://badge.buildkite.com/61937e40a1fc69754d9d198be120543d6de310de2ba8d3cb0e.svg?branch=master)](https://buildkite.com/shopify/kubernetes-deploy) [![codecov](https://codecov.io/gh/Shopify/kubernetes-deploy/branch/master/graph/badge.svg)](https://codecov.io/gh/Shopify/kubernetes-deploy)

-This project used to be called `kubernetes-deploy`, If you're curious about the rename to `krane` check [this issue](https://github.com/Shopify/kubernetes-deploy/issues/30#issuecomment-468750341) and [this issue](https://github.com/Shopify/kubernetes-deploy/issues?q=is%3Aissue+is%3Aopen+label%3A%22%3Arocket%3A+1.0+requirement%22) for context.
+This project used to be called `kubernetes-deploy`.
+Checkout our [migration guide](https://github.com/Shopify/kubernetes-deploy/blob/master/1.0-Upgrade.md) for more information including details about breaking changes.

-Check the [migration guide](https://github.com/Shopify/kubernetes-deploy/blob/master/1.0-Upgrade.md) to learn more about the changes related to the `kubernetes-deploy` to `krane`

 `krane` is a command line tool that helps you ship changes to a Kubernetes namespace and understand the result.
 At Shopify, we use it within our much-beloved, open-source [Shipit](https://github.com/Shopify/shipit-engine#kubernetes) deployment app.